52North/arctic-sea/README.md

 # 52°North Svalbard [![Build Status](https://travis-ci.org/52North/svalbard.svg)](https://travis-ci.org/52North/svalbard)
-52°North's Java framework for de-/encoding of OGC web services requests/responses
+Svalbard consists of various decoders and encoders for OGC models like SensorML, O&M or SWE Common, service interfaces like SOS or WPS and a framework for developing these.
+This enables the creation of decoupled and reusable encoders and decoders for various encodings (like XML, JSON or NetCDF).
+The object models that are used can be found in <a target="_blank" href="https://github.com/52North/shetland">Shetland</a> and are shared accross 52°North components.

 ## Credits

 The development of the 52°North Svalbard implementation was supported by several organizations and projects.
-Among other we would like to thank the following organisations and project
+Among others, we would like to thank the following organizations and projects.

 | Project/Logo | Description |
 | :-------------: | :------------- |